nyteksf/H-CA-Script-Installer/README.md

 ### NOTES:
 -On your local desktop you may look for the appearance of several related README files generated at the end.
 These will be found to contain useful documentation; the which will get your whole cohort rapidly up to speed.

 -Be sure to read the whole bash file over once before its execution.
 In doing so you may very well find out that you wish to comment out certain package(s).
-An example would be if for some crazy reason a person just happened to prefer emacs over vim and wanted to avoid the installation, they would be able to accomplish this by adding a "#" to the beginning of each undesired line.
+An example would be if for some crazy reason a person just happened to prefer emacs over vim and wanted to avoid the installation.
+That person would be able to accomplish it by adding a "#" to the beginning of each related line.
 e.g., <i>"# curl ..."</i>

 -WARNING: The OS Optimization subscript is only available for Linux users at this time.
 Should work on Ubunto and Debian for some time to come.
 Furthermore, it must be noted that it must itself only be run ONCE due to the system file changes being made.
 Do not interrupt this section of the installer if it has been selected!
 I repeat: using option '-t' more than one time will corrupt your system files!
 If this should occur, then simply rename the backups found in their same folders back to their originals by removing the file suffix '.bak' therefrom.